Delzory/public-status-page-prod/content/issues/2025-01-14-learning-education-maintenance.md

 section: issue
 ---

-**Scheduled Maintenance (Eastern Time)** — Learning & Education Platform systems will undergo maintenance on **Jun 27, 2025, from 7:00 AM ET to 11:00 PM ET**.
+**Scheduled Maintenance (Eastern Time)** — Learning & Education Platform systems will undergo maintenance.
 Disruptions and periods of unavailability are expected throughout the maintenance window.

 We appreciate your understanding as we conduct these important updates to improve long-term performance and stability.